• Skip to primary navigation

 • If large tomatoes are out of season, use cherry tomatoes (They’re sweeter year ‘round)

-• Instead of pickled onions, use yellow or green onions
+• Instead of pickled onions, use green onions or pickled shallots

 • Instead of guacamole, use chopped avocado or shredded non-dairy cheese